 CAREER QUALIFICATIONS OF A TRAFFIC OFFICER

-To become a traffic police in South Africa, there is no special qualification required.
-However, there are basic qualifications that will make an applicant standout during recruitment.
+To become a traffic police officer in South Africa, there is no special qualification required.
+However, there are some basic qualifications that will make an applicant stand out during recruitment.

-- Have a Degree: Having a high school diploma, college courses or a degree may be required but some departments may want potential recruits who have a minimum amount of degree/ college-level courses.
-You may wish to study courses in line with Criminal justice, law enforcement or related subjects.
+- Have a Degree: Having a high school diploma, college courses, or a degree may be required, but some departments may want potential recruits who have a minimum amount of degrees or college-level courses.
+You may wish to study courses in criminal justice, law enforcement, or related subjects.
 Criminal justice is one area of study that may be very essential in this field.
-This program is widely offered at colleges, universities and community colleges.
-However, you can study Traffic Management related courses at any FET College or Universities.
-These courses will certainly give you an advantage when Authorities advertise Traffic Officers vacancies.
-As an applicant you must have Grade 12 or equivalent.
+This program is widely offered at colleges, universities, and community colleges.
+However, you can study Traffic management-related courses at any FET College or university.
+These courses will certainly give you an advantage when Authorities advertise Traffic officer vacancies.
+As an applicant, you must have Grade 12 or equivalent.
 Also, learning a foreign language is a plus.

-- No criminal record: Also, in order to qualify as an applicant, you must not have a criminal record or whatsoever.
+- No criminal record: Also, in order to qualify as an applicant, you must not have any criminal record whatsoever.

-- Medical Certificate: This is required to ascertain the fitness of applicants as there may be strenuous exercises in the cause of the job.
+- Medical Certificate: This is required to ascertain the fitness of applicants as there may be strenuous exercises in the course of the job.

 - The applicant must not be older than 35 years of age